 Volunteer in Galapagos Islands

-If you are looking for a rewarding experience apply to volunteer in the Galapagos Islands where you can help animals, the environment and communities.
-The Galapagos Islands are located around 600 miles off the West Coast of Ecuador and when you arrive here you will be struck just by how spectacular it is.
+Keen to visit somewhere spectacular and relatively uncoutched by tourism?
+Apply to volunteer in the Galapagos Islands where you can help animals, the environment and communities.
 You can join a short or long term program and get to learn about the culture and history of the destination.

 Volunteer Programs in Galapagos Islands